jon-turney/meson/docs/markdown/Reference-manual.md

   the master project, settings in subprojects are ignored.
 Project specific options are used normally even in subprojects.

+- `languages`: *(since 0.56.0)* takes a string or array of strings listing the languages that the project uses for `native: false` (the default) (host machine) targets.
+If present, there must be no language positional arguments.

 - `license`: takes a string or array of strings describing the license(s) the code is under.
 Usually this would be something like